 All people are multi-faceted and the more personas reflect that humanness, the better.

-Make sure they evolve.
+Make sure user personas evolve.

 There is no “set it and forget it” to personas.
 People change, they bring new experiences and knowledge to their work.
 Personas are no different.
 What conferences do your personas attend?
 What would they learn there?
 How would that change or grow the characteristics you’ve already laid out?
 Review your personas every year.
 Something has to change in that year for that person — bring those changes into your understanding of them.

 That’s my advice, from one user to another.
-What tips do you have for effective and adoptable personas?
+What tips do you have for effective and adoptable user personas?